The Baby Bar Exam – FYLSX 2026

 To take the Baby Bar, register online through the State Bar of California.
 The California Committee of Bar Examiners (CBE) verifies completion of 1-year of law study before approval.

-• Check Application Dates: Registration opens a few months before the exam.
+• Check Application Dates: Registration typically opens several months prior to the exam.

 • Submit Your Application: Apply online via the State Bar of California website.